-A specific deadline will be established and posted on the Division's website.
+A specific deadline will be established and eligible applicants will be notified by email.
 When you submit the Rollover Application, Division staff will:

 - Verify Basic Eligibility; - Verify that the Project Description in the Rollover application has NOT changed from the Project Description in the original application that was recommended by the Council and approved by the Secretary of State; and - Verify match percentages and documentation.